-Start the day at any of a number of breakfast restaurants: First Watch (full breakfast menu), Kaldi’s Coffee (breakfast and lunch), Great Harvest Bread Company (grilled breakfast sandwiches, muffins, scones, etc.), McArthur’s Bakery Café (casual food items along with legendary baked goods) and grab a nonesuch donut at Strange Donuts or your fill of chocolate at Chocolate, Chocolate, Chocolate Company.
+Start the day at any of a number of breakfast restaurants: First Watch (full breakfast menu), Kaldi’s Coffee (breakfast and lunch), Great Harvest Bread Company (grilled breakfast sandwiches, muffins, scones, etc.) and grab a nonesuch donut at Strange Donuts or your fill of chocolate at Chocolate, Chocolate, Chocolate Company.

 Lunch and dinner are well-served at a wide range of eateries, from casual to high-end.
 The pizza crowd has lots of choices, from Seattle-based Mod Pizza (fast casual), Crushed Red (chopped meal-size salads, too), Imo’s Pizza (a St. Louis, thin-crust favorite), and Dewey’s Pizza (Midwest chain, great pizzas).

 Or kick back at Mike Duffy’s Pub & Grill (sandwiches, burgers, pizzas, salads), Ice & Fuel (pub grub), Amigo’s Cantina (Mexican), Kirkwood Station Brewing Company (brew pub), Club Taco (chef-inspired tacos), or One 19 North (tapas, wine bar).

 Where to Shop

 Lots of small, local retailers to explore in the blocks surrounding the train station, including a stellar collection of décor/gift shops: Maxwell’s Interiors & Gifts, Moonbeams, Clay & Cotton (apparel, too), Christopher’s, Down by the Station and Rusted Chandelier.